 plants.com is committed to the earth and all the beautiful plants and green spaces it produces.
 That’s why we prefer to use coconut coir in our house plants.
 This medium comes from a part of the coconut that is commonly wasted.
 To promote sustainability, we use this often-wasteful product and turn it into the perfect medium for our products.
 The medium keeps the roots happy, making your grow easier to maintain and enjoy.
 Coconut coir is a reusable medium, limiting even less waste.
 This product is eco-friendly and preferred by your plants.

 Which plants.com Products Use Coconut Coir Soil?

-Coconut coir is used in all of our Floor plants and many of our other house plants!
+Coconut coir is used in many of our house plants!